 ABOUT THE VIVIAN OLUM CHILD DEVELOPMENT CENTER 1

-Mission 1
+Mission

 HISTORY

-CERTIFICATION
+Certification

-OPERATING CALENDAR AND HOURS
+OPERATING CALENDAR AND HOURS 1

-PHILOSOPHY AND PROGRAM GOALS AND VALUES
+PHILOSOPHY AND PROGRAM GOALS AND VALUES 2

 CENTER VALUES AND THE CODE OF ETHICS

 EDUCATIONAL PHILOSOPHY

 LITERACY

-Anti - Bias Education
+ANTI - BIAS EDUCATION

+FRAGRANCE FREE POLICY

 HOLIDAY CELEBRATIONS

-MEDIA USE
+Media Use

-GUIDANCE AND DISCIPLINE
+GUIDANCE AND DISCIPLINE 4

-OUR CLASSROOMS
+OUR CLASSROOMS 5

-Dreamers

-BUILDERS
+DREAMERS

+Builders

 PATHFINDERS AND ADVENTURERS

-Explorers
+EXPLORERS

 VOYAGERS

-Inventors
+INVENTORS

 SUMMER-BY-THE-WEEK!

-VIVIAN OLUM CHILD DEVELOPMENT CENTER STAFF
+VIVIAN OLUM CHILD DEVELOPMENT CENTER STAFF 8

 LEAD AND ASSISTANT TEACHERS

 Administrative Staff

 STUDENT POSITIONS AND ROLES

-STUDENT STAFF RESPONSIBILITIES
+STUDENT STAFF RESPONSIBILITIES 9

-SAFETY
+SAFETY 9

 MANDATORY REPORTING

 PROFESSIONALISM

 CONFIDENTIALITY

 COMMUNICATION

 SMOKING

 TELEPHONE USE

 APPROPRIATE DRESS AT WORK

 EVALUATIONS

-Trainings
+TRAININGS

 CARING FOR OUR VOCDC COMMUNITY

 VISITORS TO THE CENTER

 FLOATING

 THE COMMONS

 KITCHENS

-EXPECTATIONS OF TIME AND SCHEDULING 14
+EXPECTATIONS OF TIME AND SCHEDULING

-ATTENDANCE
+Attendance

 DAILY SIGN IN AND TIMEKEEPING

 BREAKS

-STUDENT BREAK SCHEDULE: 14
+STUDENT BREAK SCHEDULE:

-ARRANGING TIME OFF 15
+ARRANGING TIME OFF

+Student Illness Procedure 16

-STUDENT ILLNESS PROCEDURE 16
+Forms 16

-FORMS

-SCHEDULING PROCESSES 16
+Scheduling Processes 16

-FREQUENTLY ASKED QUESTIONS 18
+FREQUENTLY ASKED QUESTIONS

 WHAT DO I NEED TO KNOW ON THE FIRST DAY?
-18

-What will I Be Doing?
+WHAT WILL I BE DOING?

 WHAT DO I SAY TO THE CHILDREN?
-18

 WHAT DO I DO WHEN THE CHILDREN ARE ALL BUSY?
-19

 WHY DO WE DO WHAT WE DO?
-19

-What Is The Rule?
-19

-What about Safety?
+WHAT IS THE RULE?

+WHAT ABOUT SAFETY?

 WHAT ABOUT PLAYGROUND SUPERVISION?
-20

 WHAT DO I DO IF SOMEONE IS INJURED?
-21

 IS CHASING CHILDREN OKAY?
-21

 WHAT IF I HAVE A PROBLEM?
 22

 CLASSROOM POLICIES AND PROCEDURES 22

-FOOD POLICIES 22
+Food Policies

-FOOD ALLERGIES 23
+FOOD ALLERGIES

 ADULT BEVERAGES IN THE CLASSROOM 23

 CLEANING, SANITIZING, AND DISINFECTING 24

 HANDWASHING POLICY 24

-CLEANING TOYS 25
+CLEANING TOYS

 CLEANING AND SANITATION POLICY 25

 ADDENDUM 1 - INFANT/TODDLER POLICY AND PROCEDURES 27

 ADDENDUM 2 -EMERGENCY PROCEDURES 32

+FIRE EMERGENCY AND DRILL PROCEDURE 34

+EARTHQUAKE EMERGENCY PROCEDURE 35

+LOCK DOWN PROCEDURE

+Shelter in Place

+Lock Down

+EVACUATE

 ADDENDUM 3 POSITION DESCRIPTIONS AND PROMOTIONS 41